-Smuggler's Notch is an overall winner for family fun, providing a heady combination of pools (eight in total, plus four waterslides), camps (including special interest camps like tennis), and mountainside condos with full kitchens and one to three bedrooms.
-But what truly makes it shine is its SNAP program (Smuggler's Notch Adaptive Program) offers nine adaptive activities including swimming, hikes and horseback riding.
+Smugglers' Notch is an overall winner for family fun, providing a heady combination of pools (eight in total, plus four waterslides), camps (including special interest camps like tennis), and mountainside condos with full kitchens and one to three bedrooms.
+But what truly makes it shine is its SNAP program (Smugglers' Notch Adaptive Program) which offers nine adaptive activities including swimming, hiking and horseback riding.
 The resort also has an inclusion program to help integrate children with special needs into group activities.
 Be sure to call ahead for reservations.

 Great Wolf Lodge, Nationwide